runtime-env/runtime-env/README.md

 - You MUST configure your web server to prevent caching of `runtime-env.js`.

-- If you are building PWA, you MUST to configure your service-worker to prevent caching of `runtime-env.js`.
+- If you are building PWA, you MUST to configure your ServiceWorker to use proper approach for `runtime-env.js`, for example you could `NetworkFirst` strategy in Workbox.